CityofSyracuse/Syr-IPSPyODBCWrapper/README.md

 1. Clone or Download this Repo.
 2. Create a virtual enviornment to store libraries. `python3 -m venv venv`
+3. Activate the environment. `venv\Scripts\activate`.
+Or, if Linux / Mac `source venv/bin/activate`.
-3. Install requirements. `pip install -r requirements.txt`
+4. Install requirements. `pip install -r requirements.txt`
-4. Create a file called: `db_info.txt` and put it in the root directory of this respoitory (more on this). `touch db_info.txt`
+5. Create a file called: `db_info.txt` and put it in the root directory of this respoitory (more on this). `touch db_info.txt`
-5. Edit `tables_to_pull.txt` to reflect the tables you want to pull.
+6. Edit `tables_to_pull.txt` to reflect the tables you want to pull.
-6. Run `main.py`
+7. Run `main.py`

 # `db_info.txt`